nedervold/JavaCupLib/README.md

 JavaCupLib
 ==========

-A minimal fork of Java CUP parser generator so it can be used as a library
+A minimal fork of Java CUP parser generator so it can be used as a parser-generator library.